Course Title: Uphold and support the values and principles of public service

 Program: C4323 - Certificate IV in Justice

 Name and Contact Details of All Other Relevant Staff

 Nominal Hours: 40

 Regardless of the mode of delivery, represent a guide to the relative teaching time and student effort required to successfully achieve a particular competency/module.
 This may include not only scheduled classes or workplace visits but also the amount of effort required to undertake, evaluate and complete all assessment requirements, including any non-classroom activities.

 Pre-requisites and Co-requisites

-This course covers the ethical conduct required of those in public service and the responsibility to encourage ethical conduct in other colleagues or supervised staff.
+In this course you will develop the skills and knowledge required to exhibit ethical conduct required of those in public service and the responsibility to encourage ethical conduct in others, colleagues or supervised staff.